toilacube/simple-modular-monolith/README.md

 ## Go tutorial

-A simple member/movie CRUD project:
+A simple member/movie CRUD project but in a little bit complex way to demonstrate how to build a modular monolith application in Go:
  - Member can register, login, update profile and delete account
  - Movie can be created, read, updated and deleted by member